dwindsor/bpf-self-sabotage/README.md

 ### Introduction

 In recent years, the Extended Berkeley Packet Filter (eBPF) has become an essential tool in the Linux kernel for performance monitoring, networking, and security.
+Particularly with respect to security applications, the integrity of eBPF programs needs to be assured.

-However, as with any powerful technology, it can be turned against itself if misused or exploited.
-This blog post explores a fascinating attack vector where the eBPF kernel subsystem is used to sabotage its own functionality by hooking and abusing the kernel component of the `bpf(2)` system call.
+If an attacker were somehow able to modify an eBPF program before or after it has been loaded into kernel memory, they could DoS the system, hide their tracks or create false telemetry among other things.
+This blog post explores a fascinating attack vector where the eBPF kernel subsystem is used to sabotage its own functionality by hooking and abusing the kernel component of the `bpf(2)` system call to modify eBPF programs after they have been submitted by userspace but before they have been loaded into kernel memory.

+The conclusion reached at the end of this reserach is that eBPF programs need to be protected from modification.
+They are similar to kernel modules in that they can alter the flow of kernel code paths and therefore should be protected by similarly strong controls such as cryptographic signing and verification.

 ### Understanding eBPF and `bpf(2)`